reflectoring/reflectoring.github.io/content/blog/2023/2023-12-17-extension-functions-in-kotlin.md

 url: extension functions in kotlin
 ---

-One of the Kotlin's standout features is extension functions, a mechanism that empowers developers to enhance existing classes without modifying their source code.
-In this blog post, we will embark on a journey to explore the fascinating realm of Kotlin extension functions, understanding their syntax, exploring use cases and recognizing their impact on code maintainability and readability.
+One of Kotlin's standout features is extension functions, a mechanism that empowers developers to enhance existing classes without modifying their source code.
+In this blog post, we will explore Kotlin extension functions, understanding their syntax, exploring use cases and recognizing their impact on code maintainability and readability.

 ## Understanding Extension Functions